 SAS Enterprise Miner uses process flows to analyze enterprise data, create predictive and descriptive models, and interpret the models.
 The process flows are generated in a graphical user interface that enables interaction between statistical analysts, IT professionals, and business analysts.

-SAS Enterprise Miner also includes a batch facility to train and score models in batch.
-SAS Enterprise Miner can be installed in as distributable client server or as a personal workstation.
+Administrative Tasks in SAS Enterprise Miner